Ending Surprise Medical Bills

-Members of the Coalition Against Surprise Medical Billing, which represent accountable care providers, leading employer groups, unions and health insurance providers and the tens of millions of people they employ and serve each day, support meaningful solutions to end surprise medical billing that would:
+Members of the Coalition Against Surprise Medical Billing, which represent leading employer groups, unions, health insurance providers and the tens of millions of people they employ and serve each day, support comprehensive protections against surprise medical bills, including:

-- Maintain fair, market-based payments for out-of-network care.
+- Maintaining fair and market-based payments for out-of-network care.

-- Help reduce health care costs for consumers and taxpayers by avoiding an arbitration process that adds unnecessary expense, delay and bureaucracy to the health system.
+- Reducing consumers’ health insurance premiums and taxpayers’ costs by avoiding an arbitration process that adds unnecessary cost, delay and bureaucracy to the health system.

 Role of Private Equity

 Congress took an important first step to protect patients from surprise bills with the passage of the No Surprises Act.
 These bipartisan reforms will ban surprise medical bills, help lower premiums for consumers and employers and save taxpayers more than $17 billion over the next decade.